ajcogelja/stock_model_playground/README.md

 # stock_model_playground
-using some python for stock predictions and experimentations
+using python with pandas and numpy for some basic/experimental models

+#me_bot
 https://bib.dbvis.de/uploadedFiles/155.pdf <- read this